lokesh/pinback/README.md

 }
 ```

-#### 📍 Fetch check-in data and convert to iCalendar format

-Run `npm run upload-all`.
-This will upload all of the calendar files to your S3 bucket.
+Run `npm run start` again, this time it should not only fetch the check-ins and generate the calendar files, but also upload them to S3.

 Confirm that the files are in the bucket via the AWS console.
 Go ahead and subscribe to the calendars in your calendar app of choice.

 ### 3. 🤖 Set up GitHub Actions to run daily

-Instead of using a hosting provider, we'll use GitHub Actions to run the app daily for free.
+Rather than running running this app manually we'll use GitHub Actions to run the app daily for us.

 1. Fork this repository to your GitHub account.